digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - * other error conditions

      * Use background knowledge about the business workflow and the current ledger state to decide whether earlier submissions might still get accepted.

-       If not, stop retrying and report that the ledger change failed.
+       - If you conclude that it cannot be accepted any more, stop retrying and report that the ledger change failed.
-       If in doubt, retry from :ref:`Step 2 <dedup-bounded-step-offset>`, "obtaining a completion offset ``OFF1``", or give up without knowing for sure that the ledger change will not happen.
+       - Otherwise, retry from :ref:`Step 2 <dedup-bounded-step-offset>`, "obtaining a completion offset ``OFF1``", or give up without knowing for sure that the ledger change will not happen.

-       In the running example of creating a contract instance of ``T``, you can never be sure, as any outstanding submission might still be accepted on the ledger.
+       For example, if the ledger change only creates a contract instance of a template, you can never be sure, as any outstanding submission might still be accepted on the ledger.
        In particular, you must not draw any conclusions from not having received a :ref:`SUBMISSION_ALREADY_IN_FLIGHT <error_code_SUBMISSION_ALREADY_IN_FLIGHT>` error, because the outstanding submission may be queued somewhere and will reach the relevant processing point only later.

 Failure scenarios
 -----------------